 Teaching English abroad is not travelling abroad.
 I got into teaching abroad basically because I liked to travel which is probably like you, but it's teaching English as a foreign language.

 Do you have any interest in teaching English in your own country?

-If your answer is no then that's a clue that you probably won't like it that much.
+If your answer is no then that might be a clue that you won't like it that much.
 I mean maybe it could grow on you.
 And/or it might be exciting for the first 3 months or so, but that's going to wear off.

 The abroad part is what appeals to you I bet.
 Or maybe it's the benefits.
 But consider the teaching part because that's going to be your day to day life.

 For many the abroad part is appealing because:

 - you get immersed in a totally new culture

 - you get to learn a new language